PlatONnetwork/docs/docs/prc-20.md

 #### Installing Dependencies

-Use the following command to install the PlatON python library:
+Use the following command to install the PlatON python library,Python version 3.7.5+ is recommended:

 ``` shell
 pip install client-sdk-python
 ```

+During the installation process, some dependency packages will require c++14 compilation, please download [cppbuildtools](http://go.microsoft.com/fwlink/?LinkId=691126) after you see the relevant prompt, use the default value to install, and then re-execute the pip install command.

 #### Instantiation